 Dr. Sharp has authored over 400 scientific papers.
 He has received numerous awards and honorary degrees, and has served on many advisory boards for the government, academic institutions, scientific societies, and companies, including the presidency of the AAAS (2013); Chair of the Scientific Advisory Committee; and SU2C Project, AACR.

 A native of Kentucky, Dr. Sharp earned a BA degree from Union College, KY in 1966, and a PhD in chemistry from the University of Illinois, Champaign-Urbana in 1969.
-He did his postdoctoral training at the California Institute of Technology, where he studied the molecular biology of plasmids from bacteria in Professor Norman Davidson’s laboratory.
+He completed his postdoctoral training at the California Institute of Technology, where he studied the molecular biology of plasmids from bacteria in Professor Norman Davidson’s laboratory.
 Prior to joining MIT, he was Senior Scientist at Cold Spring Harbor Laboratory.
-In 1978 Dr. Sharp co-founded Biogen (now Biogen Idec) and in 2002 he co-founded Alnylam Pharmaceuticals, an early-stage therapeutics company.
+In 1978 Dr. Sharp co-founded Biogen and in 2002 he co-founded Alnylam Pharmaceuticals.

 - PhD in Chemistry, University of Illinois at Champaign-Urbana, 1969

 - BA in Chemistry and Mathematics, Union College, 1966

 - Benjamin Franklin Medal for Distinguished Achievement in the Sciences, 1999

 - Nobel Prize in Physiology or Medicine, 1993

 - Dickson Prize, 1991